Saturday, April 17, 2021 (Updated Friday, July 23, 2021)

 Also, CU is a state entity, meaning it doesn’t have to abide by the city’s rules for development (design, density, height limit, etc.) That means any and all rules for future development need to be laid out in the annexation agreement in order for Boulder to have any say in what gets built there.

-CU has promised some things, like abiding by Boulder’s 55-foot height limit for buildings, and decreasing heights on the edge of campus adjacent to existing neighborhoods.
+CU has agreed to many conditions, such as abiding by Boulder’s 55-foot height limit for buildings, housing as the predominant use and decreasing heights on the edge of campus adjacent to existing neighborhoods.
 The university has also released high-level design guidelines: Buildings will be “clustered, village-style”; academic facilities will be under 175,000 square feet and “human scale”; any sports fields will have capacity of fewer than 3,000 people (so, no football stadiums or basketball arenas).

 But the plans don’t get as granular as the city normal requires during annexations.
 CU has argued that it won’t know exactly what will go there until it completes a multi-year planning process.